Liulfr-AU/rock-paper-scissors/README.md

 # rock-paper-scissors

-Rock paper scissors game to be played in the console.
+A rock paper scissors game with a simple GUI that you can play against the computer - the first to win five rounds is the winner!